-The Peel Counts report was a catalyst and call to action for our community to improve on how it uses and builds on data to inform and enhance its planning of supports and services.
+The Peel Counts report was a call to action for our community.
+It catalyzed the need to improve how Peel uses and builds on data in order to inform and enhance its planning of supports and services.
 It also provided practical next steps and ongoing support to build knowledge and capacity.

 Where We Are Today

-As a region, Peel has identified multiple priorities that are significant in improving the quality of life for residents.
-We have already seen much success in collaboration and planning to improve health and social priorities but to have large scale impact, Peel needs to move towards having measurable change at a population level that addresses the root issues of priorities.
+As a region, Peel has identified multiple priorities (***link to priorities page) that are significant in improving the quality of life of residents.
+As a community, we have already seen much success in our collaborative approach to planning improvements in health and social priorities.
+However, to have large scale impact, Peel needs to move towards having measurable change at a population level, ensuring that the root issues of the priorities are being addressed.

 In May 2014, the ROP and the UWPR commissioned an “Inquiry Report” to make recommendations for systems reform for Human Services that would:

 - Maximize and leverage all regional and provincial resources

 - Identify and enable alignment across all existing work

 - Build capacity and data literacy to improve IMPACT on the wellbeing of Peel residents